iamcalledrob/throughput/README.md

 # throughput: limit throughput of an io.Reader / io.Writer

-throughput is a very simple package to allow a [rate.Limiter](https://pkg.go.dev/golang.org/x/time/rate) to control the throughput of data that passes through an io.Reader or io.Writer
+throughput is a simple, performance-minded package to limit the throughput of data that passes through an io.Reader or io.Writer.

 Key features:
-- **Optional fast path:** Disable the limiter whilst leaving it wired in place, without impacting performance.
-- **Limiters can be shared:** The same limiter can be used across multiple readers or writers -- useful to apply a global rate limit.
-- **Pluggable:** Limiter is an interface, so any algorithm can be used.
+- **Use any Limiter:** [Limiter](https://pkg.go.dev/github.com/iamcalledrob/throughput#Limiter) is an interface, so any rate-limiting algorithm can be used.
+An adapter for [rate.Limiter](https://pkg.go.dev/golang.org/x/time/rate#Limiter) is provided.
 - **Minimal dependencies:** Only dependency is `golang.org/x/time/rate`
+- **Disableable fast path:** [DisableableLimiter](https://pkg.go.dev/github.com/iamcalledrob/throughput#DisableableLimiter) allows the limiter to be disabled whilst leaving it wired in place, with minimal overhead.
+- **Limiters can be shared:** The same Limiter can be used across multiple readers or writers -- useful to apply a global rate limit.

 ![test status](https://github.com/iamcalledrob/throughput/actions/workflows/test.yml/badge.svg)